evanx/component-validator/README.md

       min: 1
       max: 30
 ```
-where this metadata is used by the component factory to default and/or validate props.
+where this metadata is used by the component supervisor to default and/or validate props.

 Similarly, `service` dependencies should be declared:
 ```
 service:
    metrics:
       type: component
-      optional: true
    redisClient:
       type: object
+      optional: true
 ```

-The component factory should:
+The component supervisor should:
 - validate the `service` requirements before calling `init(state)`
 - initialise required `service` components (as specified here) before calling `start()`